-If your hardware store or lumberyard uses a laptop or accepts credit cards, your business is at risk.
+If your hardware store or lumberyard has an internet connection or accepts credit cards, your business is at risk.
 Cybercriminals don’t just direct attacks on mega corporations; small businesses are a prime target for cybercriminals because they can be an easy get.

 Statistics paint an alarming picture for unprepared business owners.
 Nearly 60 percent of all cyber breaches reported in 2018 affected small businesses, according to Verizon’s 2018 Data Breach Investigations Report.
 Becoming a victim is not only inconvenient, but it can be costly to your business and to its reputation.

 Many business owners don’t understand their risk and as a result, don’t take the proper precautions.
 You may believe your business is not collecting sensitive information.

 However, you are likely digitally storing consumer credit card numbers, employee social security numbers and other financial records.

 These days, cybercriminals are highly creative.
 They use a number of tactics to trick business owners or their employees into opening their (virtual) doors to an attack.